polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 All Microengines share this set of tasks.
 This tutorial will focus exclusively on item #3: bulding an analysis backend into our `microengine-scratch` skeleton project.

-To avoid duplication of effort and to make getting started as easy as possible, we abstract Ethereum and IPFS-specific items away with `polyswarmd`, providing a convenient REST API to the Microengine for interacting with these networks.
+To avoid duplication of effort and to make getting started as easy as possible, we abstract Ethereum and IPFS-specific items away with `polyswarmd`, providing a convenient API to the Microengine for interacting with these networks.
 In addition, we provide exemplar Microengines like `microengine-clamav` that everyone is welcome to build on.
 We license all of our code under a permissive MIT license, allowing even for commercial, closed-source use.